-3. Financial Aid Application (Optional)
+3. Financial Assistance Application (Optional)

 4. Possible Interviews/Acceptance

-Students and guardians should also refer to the deadlines and payment schedule in the Program Checklist for Students.
 Accepted students are highly encouraged to review the fundraising and sponsorship information as early as possible to obtain ideas on how to offset expenses.

-To expand student horizons, the selection committee does its best to distribute students from the same high school evenly across all Program sites while creating an academically diverse population at each Program site.
+To expand student horizons, the selection committee does its best to distribute students from the same high school evenly across all program sites while creating an academically diverse population at each program site.